Carla Anderson Hills

-Carla Anderson Hills (born January 3, 1934) is an American lawyer and former government official.
+Carla Anderson Hills (née Anderson; born January 3, 1934) is an American lawyer and former government official.
 A member of the Republican Party, she previously served as the 5th United States secretary of housing and urban development under President Gerald Ford from 1975 to 1977 and as the 10th United States trade representative under President George H. W. Bush from 1989 to 1993.
 Hills was the first woman to hold each of those posts, the third woman ever to serve in a presidential cabinet, and the first appointed to both cabinet and cabinet-rank positions.
 Hills is the earliest-serving living former U.S. Cabinet member.

 Early life, education, and family

-She was born in Los Angeles in 1934 to Carl H. Anderson (1891 - 1965) and Edith A. Hume (1898 - 1987).
-Her parents married in 1926.
+She was born in Los Angeles in 1934.
 Anderson received her B.A. degree from Stanford University, after studying at St Hilda's College, Oxford.
 She earned her LL.B. degree from Yale Law School in 1958 and married Roderick M. Hills the same year.

 She married Roderick M. Hills on September 27, 1958.
-Together they had four children: Laura H. Hills (b.
-1961), Roderick M. Hills Jr. (b.
-1964), Megan E. Hills (b.
-1966) and Alison M. Hills (b.
-1970).
+Together they had four children.